 Verify that skip links are present and visible.
 Also activate the skip links to verify the destination matches expectations.
 For example, "Skip to content" should move focus to the start of the main content.

-For a brief demonstration, view this short video on checking skip links.
+For a brief demonstration, view this short YouTube video on checking skip links.